PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

   This is typically used to start activities if a product is already 'in' a cell.
-* `ReadyToWorkType.Push` *won't* result in a `SequenceCompleted()`, but would 'wait' for an acitvity, like subscribing for push notifications.
+* `ReadyToWorkType.Push` *won't* result in a `SequenceCompleted()`, but would 'wait' for an activity, like subscribing for push notifications.
 * `ActivityClassification.Production` is used to notify that the cell is ready to work on an `Activity` of type `production`.